Connect with others who understand.

 Common Comorbidities in Adult ALL

-About 4 in 10 cases of acute lymphoblastic leukemia occur in adults.
-Treatment is more challenging in adults with ALL than in children due to the presence of comorbidities.
+About 4 in 10 cases of ALL occur in adults.
+Treatment is more challenging in adults with ALL than in children because of comorbidities.

 According to one study involving more than 1,200 people, the most common comorbid conditions in adults with ALL include: